CelestialOkamii/startup/README.md

 - [x] **DB/Login** - I have input boxes for the user to put their username and password and a button to log them in.
 The database is represented by the select drop down menus that will store customization options, names of past creations, and friends names.
 - [x] **WebSocket** - The Across the Pond duck pond is a placeholder for a non static image that will show ducks being sent to you by friends.

+## CSS
+- [X] **Header, Footer, Main Content Body**
+- [X] **Navigation Elements** - Added buttons for going back to the home page and gave them a nice green color throughout to stay consistent
+- [X] **Responsive to Window Resizing** - As far as I know, my website looks good at any size, but I have included minimum-width elements on most pages so the user can get the best look.
+- [X] **Application Elements** - Everything is nicely spaced and there is plenty of whitespace to keep from being too busy
+- [X] **Application Text Contrast** - Everything uses the same font and every element has consistent styling
+- [X] **Application Images**—My ducks now move on the login page, and the ponds look better and are positioned correctly.
+The placeholder ducks got the boot, but with the addition of Javascript, more ducks will pop up.

 ### Creator Notes
 Click [notes](https://github.com/CelestialOkamii/startup/blob/main/notes.md) to go to CS 260 notes.